isomerpages/sp-cdio/_our-work/CDIO in Asia/TF CDIO Forum.md

 CDIO Forums in Singapore include:

-**2022 CDIO Asian Regional Meeting** which was held from 10 to 12 Oct 2022.
+**The 2022 CDIO Asian Regional Meeting** which was held from 10 to 12 Oct 2022.

 **Twin Events: CDIO International Working Meeting & TF-CDIO Forum 2019**